vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 **Commentary**

 There are ten levels of interpretation of the Meanings of Moola mantram \(vide Srimath Rahasya Thraya Saaram\).
-Swamy Desikan incorporates the seventh yOjanai \(mode of interpretation\) in this slOkam according to Kuricchi Gopala TatAcchAr Swamy.
-The links between the slOkam passages and the sections of the seventh yOjanai are as follows:
+Swamy Desikan incorporates the seventh yOjanai \(mode of interpretation\) in this shloka according to Kuricchi Gopala TatAcchAr Swamy.
+The links between the shloka passages and the sections of the seventh yOjanai are as follows:

 94